You might have heard the saying, ‘It’s not about the gear but the photographer behind it.’

 There are many types of filters for landscape photography but there are in particular three you should have in your backpack:

-A Circular Polarizer filter is used to increase contrast and remove unwanted shine from water or reflecting elements.
-They are great to use during daytime to ‘make the sky pop’ but also during late evenings.
+A Circular Polarizer filter increases contrast and removes unwanted shine from water or reflecting elements.
+They are great to use during the daytime to ‘make the sky pop’ but also during late evenings.

-Neutral Density Filters allow you to use a longer shutter speed than you normally could achieve.
-These filters are darkened glass that is placed in front of the lens and reduces the amount of light reaching the sensor.
+Neutral Density Filters allow you to use a longer shutter speed than you otherwise could achieve.
+These filters are darkened glass placed in front of the lens, reducing the amount of light reaching the sensor.
 You’ve probably seen more than a few images with silky soft water and stretched clouds.
 These effects are some of what you can achieve by using Neutral Density Filters.

 Recommendations: